-If you have a sump pump in your basement (which you probably should), you need to test it regularly.
+You need to test it regularly if you have a sump pump in your basement (which you probably should).
 First, check to make sure that it’s working.
 Where your outlet is, you should see two plugs.
 Unplug both, and then plug in the one just for your pump.
 If it doesn’t turn on right away, it is not working right.
 If it does work, make sure to plug back in the other outlet to make sure that your sump pump is ready to go.
 Next, pour water into your sump pump.
-This will show you in real time if it’s going to work.
+This will show you in real-time if it’s going to work.

 Are you ready for spring storms?

-If you’re not ready, call KC Waterproofing.
+If you’re not ready, call KC Waterproofing and Foundation Repair.
 We’re happy to give you an estimate and find out how we can waterproof your basement for the coming spring storms.
 Contact us for more information on our waterproofing systems and foundation repair services.

 For more valuable articles like this one to keeping your Kansas City metro area home dry, visit our Ultimate Guide to Waterproofing Your Kansas City Home.